 This article will show you the very best fishing in Northeast Washington.

-We’ll give you a peak at the better angling lakes and rivers in Ferry, Stevens and Pend Oreille counties.
+We’ll give you a peek at the better angling lakes and rivers in Ferry, Stevens and Pend Oreille counties.

 These counties bump up to Canada on the north and include plenty of remote lands and waters, but some are close enough to Spokane for day trips and many others are worth long drives and multi-day trips from Puget Sound and elsewhere.